cagov/engaged.ca.gov/site/en/privacy.md

 ## What we automatically collect

-When you browse thisour website, including downloading information, we automatically collect and store:
+When you browse this website, including downloading information, we automatically collect and store:

 * The type of browser and operating system you used
 * The date and time you visited this website